 The two cuts which have been made though are from the song Shiv Shambh '.
 The song has a few shots featuring a 'chillam' [an elaborate pipe like a hookah].

 Says a source attached to the film: Censors felt that depicting such shots from the film would go against their anti-smoking stance.
 As per them, the song would have been better off if these two shots were cut.
-We also complied and didn't complain
+We also complied and didn't

-much.
+complain much.
 Yes, we do feel though that it would have been better had the song remained as it is since it's a part of a film being shot within a film.
 But then, it's ok.

 A group of 40 Chinese film and TV actors have endorsed a move to ban scenes featuring smoking and tobacco products from film and TV programs

-The anti-smoking campaign, which would mean any scenes including tobacco consumption would have to be cleared, is being led by the non-governmental Chinese Association on Tobacco Control (CATC) and governmental Chinese Center for Disease Control and
+The anti-smoking campaign, which would mean any scenes including tobacco consumption would have to be cleared, is being led by the non-governmental Chinese Association on Tobacco Control (CATC) and governmental Chinese Center for Disease Control

-Prevention's (CDC) Tobacco Control Office.
+and Prevention's (CDC) Tobacco Control Office.

 CATC's research shows that about one third to half of the smoking youth in China began smoking after seeing their idols smoking in films or on TV.
-The more smoking scenes showed in a program, young people feel more motivated and encouraged to smoke, the
+The more smoking scenes showed in a program, young people feel more motivated and encouraged to

 The campaign calls for the authority to strengthen the censorship of smoking scenes and asks actors and celebrities to reject smoking scenes on film or TV.